 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices other than those arising from interest rate risk or foreign exchange risk, whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Company is exposed to equity securities price risk on its available-for-sale financial assets.
+The Company is exposed to equity securities price risk on its financial assets at fair value through OCI.

-A 5% change in the equity price of the financial assets classified as available-for-sale, including the effect of changes in foreign currency, could have an impact of USD 1,385,115 (2015 - USD 1,719,059) on total comprehensive income and equity.
+A 5% (2016: 5%) change in the equity price of the financial assets at fair value through OCI, including the effect of changes in foreign currency, could have an impact of USD 376,049 (2016 - USD 1,385,115) on total comprehensive income and equity.